 OVERVIEW

-Our lab specializes in the study of structural colouration in animals and plants, responsible for vivid hues such as many (ultra)violets, blues and greens in both extant and extinct organisms.
+Our lab specializes in the study of structural colouration in organisms (current focus on terrestrial arthropods) that are responsible for vivid hues such as many (ultra)violets, blues, greens. and even reds in both extant and extinct organisms.
 Such colours are ubiquitous in nature and form an important part of the phenotype of animals, as they are often used in inter- and intra-sexual communication and camouflage.
-Specifically, we are interested in what Saranathan has termed “Evolutionary Photonics” – a precise, holistic understanding of the biophotonic nanostructures underlying organismal structural colouration.
+Specifically, we are interested in what we have termed “Evolutionary Photonics” – an integrative understanding of the evolutionary origin, functional ecology, structure-function relationships and morphogenesis of self-assembled organismal photonic nanostructures – to inform the biomimetic, facile and sustainable synthesis of advanced functional materials at the hard to achieve mesoscopic (visible optical) length scales.

 We have pioneered the use of synchrotron Small Angle X-ray Scattering (SAXS) as a precise, high-throughput tool for the structural characterisation of biophotonic nanostructures.
-We also use electron microscopy (both scanning and transmission), focused ion-beam milling and are keen on applying a whole slew of state-of-the-art materials characterization techniques including cryo-EM, Raman spectroscopy, microspectrophotometry, fibre diffraction, X-ray reflectometry as well as theoretical optical modelling approaches for the structural and functional characterisation of biophotonic materials.
+We also routinely use electron microscopy (both scanning and transmission), focused ion-beam milling and are keen on applying a whole slew of state-of-the-art materials characterization techniques including X-ray nanotomography and ptychography, Raman spectroscopy, microspectrophotometry, fibre diffraction in tandem with theoretical optical modelling approaches for the structural and functional characterisation of biophotonic materials.

 We have pioneered the use of synchrotron Small Angle X-ray Scattering (SAXS) as a precise, high-throughput tool for the structural characterisation of biophotonic nanostructures.
-We also use electron microscopy (both scanning and transmission), focused ion-beam milling and are keen on applying a whole slew of state-of-the-art materials characterization techniques including cryo-EM, Raman spectroscopy, microspectrophotometry, fibre diffraction, X-ray reflectometry as well as theoretical optical modelling approaches for the structural and functional characterisation of biophotonic materials.
+We also routinely use electron microscopy (both scanning and transmission), focused ion-beam milling and are keen on applying a whole slew of state-of-the-art materials characterization techniques including X-ray nanotomography and ptychography, Raman spectroscopy, microspectrophotometry, fibre diffraction in tandem with theoretical optical modelling approaches for the structural and functional characterisation of biophotonic materials.

 Structure and Function of Biophotonic Nanostructures

-We have been at the forefront of accurately (both structurally and optically) characterizing the diversity of biophotonic nanostructures in birds and terrestrial arthropods, but from a unique comparative perspective.
+We have been at the forefront of accurately (both structurally and optically) characterizing the diversity of photonic nanostructures in birds and terrestrial arthropods.
 By contrast to most studies on animal structural coloration that look at a handful of species at most, we seek to understand their function and evolution from a broad macro-evolutionary perspective.
-We also utilize the latest techniques like SAXS/USAXS that help us appreciate the often complex three-dimensional nature of these biophotonic nanostructures.
-Our approach has led us to the startling insight that these biophotonic nanostructures are self-assembled and rival the morphologies seen in synthetic polymeric materials, including such elusive and esoteric phases like the single gyroid.
+We utilize the latest techniques like USAXS that help us appreciate the often complex three-dimensional nature of these biophotonic nanostructures.
+Our approach in comparing "kindred forms" and in studying the forces that has given rise to them (inspired by D'arcy Thompson) has led us to the startling insight that these biophotonic nanostructures are self-assembled intracellularly and rival the morphologies seen in synthetic polymeric materials, including such elusive and esoteric phases like the single gyroid and plumber's nightmare.

 Structural colours have evolved over millions of years of selection for a consistent optical function.
 Having unlocked the nanostructural secrets of avian and arthropod biophotonic nanostructures, we are interested now in understanding how organisms have evolved to facilely develop these nanostructures via intra-cellular self-assembly at the large optical length scales, both from a micro- and macro-evolutionary perspectives, informed also by the fossil record.